ernie/the_setup/01_nginx/README.md

 If all went well, you should see your list of names in the output's "X509v3 Subject Alternative Name" section.

-You can finally run it:
+You can finally start the service:

-    launchctl load ~/Library/LaunchAgents/homebrew.mxcl.nginx.plist
+    brew services start nginx

 A `ps aux | grep nginx` should show a recently-started nginx master and worker process.
 If it isn't recent, you may need to unload and then load the plist